Plant Based Nutrition and the low FODMAP Diet

 Sometimes you gotta grab and go!
 We have to admit that we have relied on a trusty protein bar when time is really short.
 Why not augment with a Turmeric Latte.
 Epicured offers one made with a combination of turmeric, cardamom, cinnamon, black pepper and ginger in a creamy almond-coconut milk base.
 We like it cold out of the fridge, but it is also lovely warmed and poured into a thermal to-go mug.

 Prep some easy to eat vegetables the night before, like carrot sticks and cucumber sticks (both have shown no detectable FODMAPs per serving in lab tests).
 Throw a radish or two in there.
-Some low FODMAP amounts of cheese and maybe some lofo crackers or rice cakes and you are good to go.
+Some low FODMAP Hummus and maybe some lofo crackers or rice cakes and you are good to go.

 Rice Cakes & Nut Butter